raynaluzier/packer-plugin-artifactory/.web-docs/components/data-source/source_image/README.md

 The use of property key(s)/value(s) as filter parameters can further assist in identifying the correct image.
 If more than one artifact matches the input parameters, the latest artifact will be returned.

+## Housekeeping
+* Artifactory property key/values, artifact URIs, download URIs, Artifactory paths (/repo/folder/...), and file names are **CASE SENSITIVE**.
+There are a few exceptions, however, it's best to assume case sensitivity for successful outcomes.
+This is a behavior of the Artifactory API and not something we can control.

 ## Configuration Reference

 - `artifactory_server` (string) - Required; The API address of the Artifactory server (ex: https://server.domain.com:8081/artifactory/api).
 The URL will differ slightly between cloud-hosted and self-hosted instanced.